 Cath lives in Abergavenny, Wales.
 She won the New Welsh Writing AmeriCymru Prize for the Novella in 2017 for The Plankton Collector, which was published in September 2018 by New Welsh Review under their Rarebyte imprint.

-Her second novella In the Sweep of the Bay will be published in September 2020 (by LWB!)
+Her second novella In the Sweep of the Bay was published in November 2020 by LWB.

 Cath tweets @CathBarton1